SGDInstitute/apollo/content/collections/pages/mblgtacc/maker-market.md

         content:
           -
             type: text
             text: "The Maker Market will be a temporary home for a growing number of queer and trans makers during conference weekend.
-Makers for 2023 will be announced later this fall.
-Here's who we welcomed in 2022:"
+Makers will continue to come on board through the fall—here's who is joining us so far:"
       -
         type: bulletList
         content: